Healthy Homes Assessment Tamatea

 Rental Property Home Assessments Tamatea

-Property rental areas that are affected to the Healthy Homes Standard in Tamatea include each:
+Rental property areas affected by the Healthy Homes Standard in Tamatea include each:

 • Living Rooms